-- In a large skillet saute the onion and the bell pepper in hot oil over medium-high heat 5 minutes or until tender.
+- In a large skillet, saute the onion and the bell pepper in hot oil over medium-high heat for 5 minutes or until tender.
 Add the diced chicken to the onion and the bell pepper mixture.

 - Add the cream of chicken soup, cream of mushroom soup, tomatoes and green chilies, chili powder, garlic powder, salt, and the black pepper.

-- Line a greased 9-inch x 13-inch baking dish; layer one-third of the corn tortillas pieces in the dish.
+- Line a greased 9-inch x 13-inch baking dish; layer one-third of the corn tortilla pieces in the dish.

 - Repeat the layers twice.